voberle/adventofcode/2022/day03/README.md

 ## Part 2

 The part 2 code doesn't look nice, because I had split the rucksacks into two when building them.

+Execution time: 390 µs

+## Update

+I completely refactored the solution to remove the HashSet and use a custom solution to find the intersections.
+This speeds things up, but not that significantly as I had hoped.

+Execution time: 260 µs